jcbendernh/PowerBIPipelines/README.md

 Import-Module -Name MicrosoftPowerBIMgmt
 ```

-After that, you will need to utilize the Connect-PowerBIServiceAccount commands similar to the PowerShell script below.
+After that, you will need to execute the Connect-PowerBIServiceAccount command.
+Below is a PowerShell script example.
 ```javascript
 Connect-PowerBIServiceAccount -ServicePrincipal -CertificateThumbprint 38DA4BED389A014E69A6E6D8AE56761E85F0DFA4 -ApplicationId b5fde143-722c-4e8d-8113-5b33a9291468
 ```